Tattoo Peeling: Is This Normal And How To Care For It?

 What is the difference between tattoo peeling and scabbing?

 Tattoo peeling occurs when the skin’s outermost layer starts shedding as a natural response to the injured skin.
-Scabbing involves the formation of crusts over the tattooed skin that act as a protective skin barrier and is usually made of dried blood or lymph fluid.
+Tattoo scabbing involves the formation of crusts over the tattooed skin.
+The crusts act as a protective barrier and are usually made of dried blood or lymph fluid.

 Can I sleep on my tattoo when it’s peeling?